TheAlgorithms/website/README.md

 Open the pull request against `main`.
 Vercel will automatically create a preview deployment and the pull request will be squash merged after being reviewed by a member.

 If you are a member and just want to add a small fix you can also directly commit to `main` instead of opening a pull request.

+## License

+The website itself (this repository) is licensed under [MIT](https://github.com/TheAlgorithms/website/blob/main/LICENSE), while all the licenses for the code on the website can be found in the respective repositories.

 ## Learn More